Birwadi fort

 Birwadi fort (Marathi: बिरवाडी किल्ला) is hill fortress located in the village of Birwadi in Roha taluka, Raigad district, Maharashtra, India.
 Birwadi village is about 3 km away from Chanera village, which is on the Roha–Salav road.
 The fort looks like a small hillock from a distance.

-How to reach
+Transportation

 Birwadi fort is connected by road to the village Chanera.
 State buses and Rickshaw are available to reach Chanera from Roha.
 The way to the fort is from the back of the Newly constructed Devi temple.
-It takes about 45 minutes to reach the top of the fort.
+It takes about 45 minutes to walk to the top of the fort.